DoraTheodora/LinkedLists/README.md

 Linked Lists without a tail (C++) Implementation

-All methods must work correctly at least: when the list is Empty when passing a  null pointer when the frontPointer is being altered if a pointer passed as a parameter is not in the list Provide tests that fully test the methods including the above situations
+All methods must work correctly at least: \n
+  \twhen the list is Empty\n
+  \twhen passing a  null pointer\n
+  \twhen the frontPointer is being altered\n
+  \tif a pointer passed as a parameter is not in the list\n Provide tests that fully test the methods including the above situations\n\n

 // search for the first item with the value d as data
 //return a pointer to the item found